home-assistant-ecosystem/python-dingz/README.rst

 Limitations
 -----------

-This module is at the moment limited to consuming sensor data and states.
+This module is at the moment limited to consuming sensor data, device details, device configurations and states.
 The front LED can be controlled but buttons requires you to programm them by yourself.